Jayuya Uprising: Events leading to the revolt

-Insurrection
+Uprising

 From 1949 to 1950, the Nationalists in the island planned and prepared an armed revolution.
 The revolution was to take place in 1952, on the date the United States Congress was to officially approve the Estado Libre Associado ("Free Associated State") political status for Puerto Rico.

 Albizu Campos called for an armed revolution because he considered the "new political status" to be a colonial farce.
 Albizu Campos picked the town of Jayuya as the headquarters of the revolution because of its location and because weapons were stored in the home of Blanca Canales.

 On October 26, 1950, Albizu Campos was holding a meeting in Fajardo, when he received word that his house in San Juan was surrounded by police waiting to arrest him.
 He was told that the police had already arrested other Nationalist leaders.
 He escaped from Fajardo and ordered the revolution to start.
 On October 27, the police in the town of Peñuelas intercepted and fired upon a caravan of Nationalists, killing four.

 On October 30, the Nationalists staged uprisings in the towns of Ponce, Mayagüez, Naranjito, Arecibo, Utuado (Utuado Uprising), San Juan (San Juan Nationalist revolt), and Jayuya.